 (C) The unquoted amounts within this category relate to repurchase agreements (where the Scheme has sold government bonds with the agreement to repurchase at a fixed date and price).
 The commitment to repurchase the government bonds reduces the pension assets and are valued at the fair value based on the fixed repurchase price.
+The assets sold are reported at their fair value reflecting that the Scheme retains the risks and rewards of ownership of those assets.
 The asset portfolio of the GB Scheme was refined during 2022 by entering into repurchase agreement of government bonds in order to better match the Scheme liability and to offset the exposure to interests and inflation rates, whilst remaining invested in the assets of similar risk profile.
 (D) Cash and other short-term investments are valued at €1.00/unit, which approximates fair value.
 Amounts are generally invested in cash or interest bearing accounts.